ddri/openqase/docs/cms-refactor-plan.md

    * Added proper type assertions and mappings to handle TypeScript errors with junction tables
    * This resolved the "TypeError: serviceClient.from is not a function" errors

+2. **Updated Case Studies Admin Interface**:
+   * Replaced tabbed interface with single-page scrollable form
+   * Removed autosave functionality that was causing duplicate slug errors
+   * Implemented Server Actions for saving, publishing, and unpublishing case studies
+   * Added proper handling of relationships with industries, algorithms, and personas

-2. **Next Steps for API Route Deprecation**:
+3. **Next Steps for API Route Deprecation**:
    * Continue replacing API route usage with direct Supabase calls in Server Components
-   * Implement Server Actions for remaining admin interfaces
+   * Implement Server Actions for any remaining admin interfaces
    * Eventually remove redundant API routes once all client-side fetch calls are replaced

 ### Next Steps